shioyama/shioyama.github.io/projects.md

 extend a module with `Invisible`, define your methods, and Invisible will take care of ensuring that when you include (or prepend) the module somewhere, any methods it overrides will keep their original visibility.
-Invisible does this in just ten lines of code, [check it out for yourself](https://github.com/shioyama/invisible/blob/master/lib/invisible.rb).
+Invisible does this in just a dozen lines of code, [check it out for yourself](https://github.com/shioyama/invisible/blob/master/lib/invisible.rb).